-Virchew is a new-fashioned form of food.
+Virchew is a new-fashioned , home-cooked form of food.
 Dry-meets-wet.
-Dogs need moisture in their diet to possibly prevent health issues and to promote optimum health, so our Love Bowl features ingredients that have been either dehydrated, airdried or produced in a dry form.
+Dogs need moisture in their diet to possibly prevent health issues and to promote a healthy digestion, so our Love Bowl features ingredients that have been either dehydrated, airdried or produced in a dry form.
 Simply add warm water, mix well, and serve.
-The consistency ends up being like oatmeal.
+The consistency is like an oatmeal or homemade stew.

-After one year of results and feedback, we put together this blog on what to expect when transitioning to Virchew.
+After two years of results and feedback, we put together this blog on what to expect when transitioning to Virchew.

 Please Note:Our products and services are not a replacement for the expert care and advice provided by your veterinarian.
 Any dietary or healthcare changes should be made under their guidance, especially in the case of existing underlying health conditions.

 Three simple and super quick steps:

 3. Serve it up to your happy pup!

 You’re right, your dog's meal will definitely be larger if you’ve been feeding kibble up until now.
 That’s because Virchew has at least 50% more water than kibble.
 This means, your dog is likely to drink less water because they’re getting hydration from their food.